 Credit where credit is due...

 Similar to credit cards, in an emergency situation, a third-party health care line of credit can help to alleviate the initial financial burden.
 However, it is very important to realize that though such credit lines may come with a significant interest-free repayment period, one missed payment, or even one late payment, can trigger an interest rate hike that can be even higher than that of your regular credit cards.
 Read the fine print carefully and speak with your veterinarian.
 If you are good at managing your credit and making timely payments, these third-party credit lines can be true life savers.
-The two most popular health care line of credit options are listed below.
+The three most popular health care line of credit options are listed below.

 A penny saved...